NecroHome/mod-travelers-recall/README.md

 .tr remove 159
 ```

-This removes `Brill` from the selected player or self.
+This removes `Brill` from the selected player or yourself.

-### Remove All Locations
+### 3.4.
+Remove All Locations

 ```text
 .tr remove all
 ```

-Remove all Traveler's Recall locations for the selected player or self.
+Removes all Traveler's Recall locations from the selected player or yourself.

 ---

-## Notes
+## 4. Notes

 * No `worldserver` restart is required after adding new locations to the database.
-* No `worldserver` restart is required when updating faction or required level, but those who already have that location unlocked will keep it
+* No `worldserver` restart is required when updating faction or required level, but players who already have that location unlocked will keep it.
 * Players who are already inside an area must leave and re-enter the area before the location is detected and unlocked.
 * Icons use standard World of Warcraft client icon paths.

 ---

-## Images
+## 5. Images

 <img width="382" height="646" alt="image" src="https://github.com/user-attachments/assets/606e409e-e99a-411f-814f-87e14b324be0" />
 <img width="388" height="647" alt="image" src="https://github.com/user-attachments/assets/07f8ad7c-f936-43d4-a463-8b1322fc0deb" />